wonsunahn/CS1632_Reddit_Cats/README.md

 FUN-JOIN-BUTTON-EXISTS - "assert text"

-FUN-SIGNUP-LINK - "store attribute" followed by "assert".
+FUN-LOGIN-LINK - "store attribute" followed by "assert".
 You will be storing the href attribute value to a Selenium variable and asserting on the value of that variable.
 Now the target argument for "store attribute" does not directly take a locator string.
 If you see the Reference tab for the